• Free shipping on all orders

 They are medium-sized dogs that weigh between 35 to 75 pounds.
 From their withers, they stand 21 to 22 inches tall.
 Even as an older purebred, they are relatively healthy and often live between 10 to 15 years old.

 Bull Terriers aren’t quite the perfect pets; they are often aggressive toward other animals.
-It manifests the most in unneutered males but is a typical trait no matter the gender.
-They have a particular dislike for other dogs.
-They need a great deal of socialization as early as possible to behave positively around other animals.
+It manifests the most in unneutered males but is a typical trait no matter the gender, and they have a particular dislike for other dogs.
+They need a great deal of socialization as early as possible to behave positively around other animals, which will help them turn into the sweethearts we know them to be.

 You might know the Bull Terrier because of their fame brought on by the Target corporation, or these have been your choice of dog breed.
-Either way, they have found a place in many people’s hearts.
+Either way, they have found a place in many people’s hearts, and we owe Bullseye a big thank you for shining a light on how amazing this breed can be.

-Featured Image Credit: Characters by Target Brands, Inc. All rights reserved to the copyright and trademark owners.
+Featured Image Credit By: Characters by Target Brands, Inc. All rights reserved to the copyright and trademark owners.

 Related Articles